Skip to main content

 Inference as % of revenueUnder 23%ICONIQ benchmark for scaling AI

-A practical example.
-A customer pays $100/month, costs $10/month to serve, and cost $300 to acquire.
-Payback is 3.3 months.
-Three-year gross LTV is roughly $3,240, giving an LTV/CAC of 10.8x.
+A practical example: a customer pays $100/month, costs $10/month to serve, and cost $300 to acquire.
+Payback is 3.3 months, three-year gross LTV is roughly $3,240, and LTV/CAC lands at 10.8x.
 Healthy.

 Step 3: Choose a Pricing Model That Fits Your Cost Structure